tesseract-ocr/tessdoc/Compiling.md

 # Compilation guide for various platforms

-**Note:** This documentation expects you to be familiar with compiling software on your operation system.
+**Note:** This documentation expects you to be familiar with compiling software on your operating system.

 *Use the same tools for building tesseract as you used for [building leptonica](https://github.com/DanBloomberg/leptonica/issues/410).*